SNaytiP/SNaytiP/README.md

 📍 Bangkok, Thailand | 🗓️ May 26, 2025 – now
 - Assisted in monitoring and maintaining the company's internal network infrastructure
 - Helped configure routers, switches, and VLANs to ensure secure and efficient data communication
 - Participated in basic vulnerability scanning and network troubleshooting under the IT security team
+### Project
+- Personal website
 ## 🗒️ Certificate
 Each badge is clickable and links to the verified certificate pages.<br>
 ### 💽 IBM Data engineering certificate series